Lily, a single woman.

 Raquel: Don’t ask unless you got an umbrella handy.

 Susan: I’ve been crying.

 Delores: I can see that.
 What is it now?

 Lily: Mom, please.

 Delores: What?
 I’m not allowed to ask a question in my own daughter’s apartment?
-This is your apartment, right?
+This is your apartment, isn’t it?
 (Lily nods.
-Dryly) I love what you’ve done with it.
-I suppose some day you’ll get it decorated.
+Dryly) I love it but I’ll love it more when you decorate it.
 Now what is this all about?
 Quick.
 Mai Ling is waiting.

 Lily: Please, Mom, sit.
 (Delores sits.)
 Well, um, my news is, and it’s something I’ve wanted for years and I’m very excited about it.
 (They look at her expectantly.)
 I’m–

 Raquel: No one else is knocking at the door.
 Tell us!

 Lily: I’m Pregnant!